Doreen Tracey (Apr 13, 1943)

 Cheryl Holdridge, who became her closest friend for years after the show ended.
 The three girls once snuck some cigarettes from a studio hairdresser and smoked them secretly outside the sound stage.

-In the third season, though she was in constant demand for the Mouseketeer production numbers, she also did voice narrations for a couple of Newsreel Specials.
+Lonnie and Bobby.
+Though she was in constant demand for the Mouseketeer production numbers, she also did voice narrations for a couple of newsreels and an encyclopedia special.
 For the

 Disneyland episode promoting the film